Greg Lisher

 Gregory Allen Lisher (born November 29, 1963) is the lead guitar player for Camper Van Beethoven.
-He is also one of the founding members of the Camper Van Beethoven spin-off Indy prog rock group Monks of Doom.
+He is also one of the founding members of the Camper Van Beethoven spin-off indie progressive rock group Monks of Doom.

-He has also released four solo records.
+Lisher has also released four solo records.
 His first solo record, Handed Down the Wire, was released in 2001 followed by Trains Change in 2007 and Songs From the Imperial Garden in 2020.
 His latest release, Underwater Detection Method, was released on Independent Project Records in 2024.